 Treating a local reaction to a sting is simple.
 From cleaning the affected area with apple cider vinegar to relieving the pain with ice, there are several easy at-home remedies that can help ease your discomfort.
-Read more!
+Read our blog to learn more!

 What is the Difference Between a Wasp, Yellowjacket, and Hornet?

 Wasps, yellowjackets, and hornets all fit into the same category of wasp: social wasps.
 They all produce colonies every year with only the malted queen surviving winter.
 But despite their similarities, wasps, yellowjackets, and hornets differ in size, color, and where they build their nests.
 Learn more about what makes each of these stinging insects different!

 How Can I Keep Wasps from Building Nests Near Me?

 Wasps build nests in dark, sheltered, and warm places where they can easily access food.
 Stop wasps from building nests near you by sealing up crevices around your home, protecting your garbage, and blocking off any shady, hard-to-reach shelters like chimneys, vents, and porches.
 Looking for more tips on keeping wasps away?
 Read our blog!

 Why Are Wasps More Active in The Summer?

 Every spring, queen wasps emerge from their overwintering sites to seek new places to nest.
 When they find a suitable nest, they begin laying eggs to start a new colony.
 When the eggs hatch, the workers build out the nest while the queen continues to reproduce.
 By summer, wasp colonies have reached peak population.
 Learn more!

 How Do You Kill Wasps?